 - The discharge does not usually cause itch or soreness around the vagina and vulva.

 Note: BV is not the only cause of a vaginal discharge.
-Various conditions can cause discharge, such as thrush (infection by overgrowth of a yeast called candida, which normally lives in the bowel) and sexually transmitted infections (STIs).
+Various conditions can cause discharge, such as thrush (vaginal infection by overgrowth of a yeast called candida, which normally lives in the bowel) and STIs.

-- Thrush typically causes a thickish white discharge which tends to cause itching and soreness around the vagina and vulva.
-See separate leaflet called Vaginal Thrush (Yeast Infection) for more details.
+- Thrush typically causes a thickish white or grey discharge which tends to cause itching and soreness around the vagina and vulva.
+See the separate leaflet called Vaginal Thrush for more details.

-- STIs, such as chlamydia, may also cause vaginal discharge.
-See separate leaflet called Genital Chlamydia for more details.
+- STIs, such as chlamydia and gonorrhoea, may also cause vaginal discharge.
+See the separate leaflets on Chlamydia and Gonorrhoea for more details.

 BV should not cause vaginal bleeding, although it is often more noticeable at the time of a period.